intel/terraform-intel-gcp-vm/examples/gcp-rhel-vm/README.md

 ## Intel Red Hat Enterprise Linux GCP VM Example

 This module creates a Red Hat Enterprise Linux (RHEL) VM.
-The virtual machine is created on an Intel 5th Gen Xeon Scalable Processors (Emerald Rapids) on c4-standard-4 by default VM.
+The virtual machine is created on an Intel 6th Gen Xeon Scalable Processors (Granite Rapids) on c4-standard-4-lssd by default VM.

 Update the project with a your project id in GCP.
 It is located on the variables.tf file under this example folder for "GCP-RHEL-VM".